SafeUSC community team

 SafeUSC Officers (security) are available 24 hours a day, seven days a week for emergency situations or if you require assistance.

-The SafeUSC team is located in Building J, Ground floor.
+The SafeUSC team is located in Building J, Ground floor of the USC Sunshine Coast campus.

 - The campus is monitored by CCTV and SafeUSC Officers patrol the campus 24/7